 Junior Scholars Forum

 Stanford PACS’s mission is to develop and disseminate knowledge.
 We do this partly by creating an interdisciplinary environment for scholars.
-The Junior Scholars Forum fosters discussion on philanthropy and civil society, and this year the scholars explored topics ranging from effective altruism, philanthropy’s role in environmental policies, the role of foundation money in politics, philanthropy and inequality, and donor motivations.
-The scholars at this year’s forum paid special attention to the relationship between diversity and performance in the nonprofit sector, government funding to nonprofits, and specialist NGOs that tend to be smaller in nature.
+The Junior Scholars Forum fosters discussion on philanthropy and civil society, and this year the scholars explored topics such as effective altruism, philanthropy’s role in environmental policies, the role of foundation money in politics, philanthropy and inequality, and donor motivations.
+The scholars at this year’s forum paid special attention to institutional forms of giving, philanthropic efforts in educational reform, and opportunities to improve impact in international development efforts.